 Every attempt will be made to keep school open in accordance with the adopted school corporation calendar.
 However, because of road conditions, power failure, etc., it may be necessary to close school.
-Should school be delayed or cancelled you will receive a recorded message via phone from our superintendent through the Blackboard Connect system.
+Should school be delayed or canceled you will receive a recorded message via phone from our superintendent through the Blackboard Connect system.
 It is important for parents to keep their "Alert Notification Numbers" in Harmony updated.

-Closings and delays are also reported via Twitter @RBBCSC11, on the school website, announced on the following radio stations: WBWB-FM B97, WTTS-FM 92.3, WGCL-AM 1370, or listed on the scroll lines of TV channels 6 and 8.
+Closing and delays are announced via the school website, corporation social media accounts, and phone calls by the superintendent.
 The announcement of school closings will be made as early as possible.
 If you have not heard an announcement by 7:00 A.M., you may assume that school will be in session as usual.